Tour of Britain: St. Andrews, Scotland

 Swilcan Bridge

-One of the most famous little bridges in the world is the Swilcan Bridge, that spans the first and 18th fairways; it’s a highpoint in the life of a golfer to walk across this 700 year old structure.
+One of the most famous little bridges in the world is the Swilcan Bridge, which spans the first and 18th fairways; it’s a high point in the life of a golfer to walk across this 700-year-old structure.

 The University of St. Andrews:

-St. Andrews University was founded in 1410, by a group of Augustinian clergy.
-In 1411, the Bishop of St. Andrews bestowed a Charter of Privilege onto the schools and in 1413, Avignon Pope Benedict XIII granted the school University status, and in 1532, King James V gave it a royal charter.
-St. Andrews University is the oldest of the four ancient universities of Scotland, and the third oldest, behind Oxford and Cambridge, in Britain.
+St. Andrews University was founded in 1410 by a group of Augustinian clergy.
+In 1411, the Bishop of St. Andrews bestowed a Charter of Privilege on the schools.
+In 1413, Pope Benedict XIII, then residing in Avignon, granted the school University status.
+In 1532, King James V granted it a royal charter.
+St. Andrews University is the oldest of the four ancient universities in Scotland and the third-oldest in Britain, after the University of Oxford and the University of Cambridge.

 Where Prince William met Kate